-To protect and grow our CarnoSyn® product offerings, we incurred litigation and patent compliance expenses of approximately \$0.2 million during the three months ended September 30, 2024 and \$0.1 million during the three months ended September 30, 2023.
-Our legal expense associated with our CarnoSyn® business has remained relatively low as we have no active litigation, and our current run-rate of expenses is primarily related to maintenance of our patent and trademark estate.
+To protect and grow our CarnoSyn® product offerings, we incurred litigation and patent compliance expenses of approximately \$0.2 million \$0.3 million during the three six months ended September 30, 2024 December 31, 2024 and \$0.1 million during the three six months ended September 30, 2023 December 31, 2023.
+Our legal expense associated with our CarnoSyn® business has remained relatively low as we have no active related litigation, and our current run-rate of expenses is primarily related to maintenance of our patent and trademark estate.
 Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark and our new TriBsynTM product, maintain our patent rights, the availability and the cost of the raw material when and in the amounts needed, the ability to expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
 During the remainder of fiscal 2025, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn®, SR CarnoSyn®, and TriBsynTM, beta-alanine products.

-We experienced a loss from operations during the three months ended September 30, 2024 primarily due to reduced sales and a change in sales mix from our private-label contract manufacturing segment and increased manufacturing costs.
-Manufacturing costs were negatively impacted by increased labor, supplies, rent, and freight costs.
-Although our overall sales forecast for fiscal 2025 includes a significant increase in sales as compared to fiscal 2024, we now anticipate we will experience a net loss in the first half of fiscal 2025, net income in the second half of fiscal 2025, and an overall net loss for the fiscal 2025 year.
+We While we grew our net sales during the three and six months ended December 31, 2024, we experienced a loss from operations during the three months ended September 30, 2024 same periods primarily due to reduced sales and a change in sales mix from our private-label contract manufacturing segment, increased legal costs associated with expanding beta-alanine patent estate, and increased manufacturing costs, and selling, general and administrative costs, primarily related to salaries and wages.
+Manufacturing costs were negatively impacted by increased labor, foreign currency exchange rates, supplies, rent, and freight costs.
+Although our overall sales forecast for fiscal 2025 includes a significant increase in sales as compared to fiscal 2024, we now anticipate we will experience a net loss in the first half of fiscal 2025, net income in the second half of fiscal 2025 and an overall net loss for the fiscal 2025 year.